Trucking industry, Navistar back U.S. self-driving legislation

 Technology industry executives and policymakers are grappling with the possible impact of artificial intelligence and robotics on jobs and the economy as well as questions about potential safety issues.

-American Trucking Associations President and Chief Executive Chris Spear said in testimony that it was “critical” that federal policies developed for this technology include all vehicles on U.S. roads.
+The American Trucking Associations’ president and CEO Chris Spear said in testimony that “it is critical that federal policies developed for this technology include all vehicles that operate on our nation’s roadways.”

-Auto industry leaders have estimated that 3 million commercial truck jobs could eventually be at risk if self-driving vehicles replaced human drivers.
+Auto industry leaders say 3 million commercial truck jobs could eventually be at risk if self-driving vehicles replaced human drivers.

-Spear and Clarke said they did not believe there would be a big near-term impact on jobs.
+Spear and Clarke said they do not believe there would be a big near-term impact on jobs.

 “Large scale displacement of drivers is not likely too happen, especially in the short and medium term,” Clarke said.